 The challenge in choosing the right metrics

 However, immunotherapy presents a challenge as standard metrics and criteria may not fully capture the range of response patterns and potential outcomes in immunotherapies.
-For instance, patients may initially respond to immunotherapy with pseudoprogression, which may cause an early discontinuation of treatment when in fact such treatment would provide long-term survival benefits.
+For instance, patients may initially respond to immunotherapy with pseudoprogression, which may cause early discontinuation of treatment when in fact such treatment would provide long-term survival benefits.

 The often-used endpoints and endpoint surrogates include,

-- Overall Survival (OS) – the time from initial treatment to death from any cause.
+– Overall Survival (OS) – the time from initial treatment to death from any cause.
 OS is considered the gold standard and the most reliable endpoint in solid tumor oncology clinical trials.
 For situations with large cohorts with prolonged survival, using OS may be impractical or at least require long follow-up times.
-Hence, other surrogate metrics and/or endpoints has been used.
+Hence, other surrogate metrics and/or endpoints have been used.
 OS can be measured as OS rate (percentage of patients alive at a specified time) or as median OS (time duration since initial treatment at which 50% of patients are still alive).

-Although median OS allows for survival estimation before complete reporting for all patients with events, it does not capture benefits of treatment if there are small proportion of patients with long-term benefits.
+Although the median OS allows for survival estimation before complete reporting for all patients with events, it does not capture the benefits of treatment if there are small proportion of patients with long-term benefits.
 This can especially mask the benefits of immunotherapy, which exhibit this characteristic.

-- Progression-Free Survival (PFS) – the time from initial treatment to disease progression or death from any cause.
-PFS has been used as an surrogate endpoint of overall survival, and in some situations as the primary endpoint.
+– Progression-Free Survival (PFS) – the time from initial treatment to disease progression or death from any cause.
+PFS has been used as a surrogate endpoint of overall survival, and in some situations as the primary endpoint.
 While RECIST is the standard criteria for assessing tumor response in solid tumors, for immunotherapy, new criteria are being developed and used.
 In addition, PFS has not always been found to be a good surrogate for OS, especially for immunotherapy.

 – Time to Progression (TTP) – related to PFS, but excludes deaths as events.